 Students at West Groves Education Center site, which currently houses pre-K, will attend one of the two pre-K-2nd grade schools.

 The intermediate schools have been designed and ground has been broken.

 “What we’ve done is we’ve gone ahead and cut down the building pads, so the area of the building has been cut in,” said Breck Ragan, head general contractor for Cadence McShane Construction, as they worked Monday at the site behind Woodcrest Elementary.

 “Right now we’ve got to build it back up with select fill,” he explained.
 “So once we building that back up, then we can go ahead and start drilling piers.
 We have over 240 piers that go in this building.”

 Gauthier said the intent is to open the two 3rd-5th grade schools in the fall of 2022, while the pre-K through 2nd grade campuses will open in fall of 2023.

-According to information on the district’s web page, the Groves 3rd-5th school will be built at the current West Groves Education Center site.
+The Groves 3rd-5th school will be built at the current West Groves Education Center site.
 The Port Neches pre-K-2nd grade school will be built where Ridgewood is, and the Groves equivalent will be built where Groves Elementary sits.